f3ath/json-api-document-dart/README.md

 - **Strict standard compliance**.
 All JSON API Documents are guaranteed to follow [JSON API v1.0](http://jsonapi.org/format/).

-## Documentation
+## Building JSON API Document
-To get a sense of what the library API looks like, take a look at the [example](example/main.dart):
+To get a sense of what the library API looks like, take a look at the [example](example/build.dart):

 ```dart
 import 'dart:convert';